Woody-Wan/EC601-Project2/README.md

 *Text classification*

+Google's sentiment analysis will provide a mainstream sentiment perspective in the text provided.

 The Score of the sentiment ranges between -1.0 (negative) and 1.0 (positive) and corresponds to the overall sentiment from the given information.